|

 commuted to life imprisonment.
 But do not ever speak to me about

-Slightly disoriented, Legolas banged on the door to summon the
+Disoriented, Legolas banged on the door to summon the guard.

-You will live to rue the day you turned down the opportunity to
+leave.
+You will live to rue the day you turned down my offer.

 the excuse he had given Eowyn.